GRADUATE PROGRAMS IN DETAIL

 • All courses must be at the 4000-level or above

-• Of these courses, students are required either to attend two semesters of the Graduate Research Colloquium (CLCV GR5010; 2 credits each semester) or to write an M.A. thesis under the rubric of CLPH GR 5000 (4 credits).
-The written product of CLPH GR 5000, the M.A.
+• Of these courses, students are required either to attend two semesters of the Graduate Proseminar (CLCV GR5011; 2 credits each semester) or to write a M.A. thesis under the rubric of CLPH GR5000 (4 credits).
+The written product of CLPH GR5000, the M.A.
 Thesis, is designed to supplement the work done to complete the requirements for one of the primary courses.
 The trajectory of the assignment for CLPH GR5000, and the details of how it will be supervised, must be approved by the DGS.

 • Of the remaining courses, all except two must be in Greek (GREK) and/or Latin (LATN).
 The other two may be civilization courses offered by the Department or courses on the ancient world in other departments.

-• Graduate Research Colloquium may be taken for P/F or graded credit.
+• The Graduate Proseminar is taken for P/F credit.
 Students intending to receive a grade should notify the faculty organizer in the first week of classes to discuss the grading criteria.

 • Students must maintain at least a B+ average.